SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

 	`void SecureBrowser.security.setCapability(feature, value, function onSuccess, function onError)`

+    `feature` and `value` are strings, for example "printing" and "false".

 	`onSuccess` and `onError` are optional parameters.
-These functions are invoked after the feature has either been sucessfully enabled or disabled or if the operation failed.
+These functions are invoked after the feature has either been successfully enabled or disabled or if the operation failed.
 If you specify these callback parameters, it should be a function that looks like this:

 	` function(jsonliteral) {...}`

-	where jsonliteral indicates the current value of the feature and it's state. `{<feature>:true|false|undefined}`.
+	where jsonliteral indicates the current value of the feature and its state. `{<feature>:true|false|undefined}`.
 If the feature is unknown to the browser, the value for the key will be undefined

 1. R05. **Retrieve information on the environment (device)**.
 The testing web application will invoke this to gather details about the platform on which it is running.
 This is used to augment any information that was discernible from the user agent.